Halil-KAPLAN/ToDoList-React/README.md

 ### Start the project

 Open a terminal or command prompt inside the project folder.
+(A new terminal should open for each command)

 ```Bash
 # Follow this command for Fake Api.
 This will run json-server.